 What is most startling about that statistic is the fact that PSA/DNA does not often receive obvious forgeries since hobbyists are well aware of our expertise and standing in the industry.
 In other words, if the rejection rate for a particular autograph approaches 50% with PSA/DNA, you can only imagine how high that percentage of forgeries might be in the overall marketplace.”
 (PSA/DNA)

-This early Bowie piece is apparently legitimate, but not even the Prince Online Fan Community can agree on how to determine genuine Prince autographs.
+This early Bowie piece is apparently legitimate, but not even the Prince Online Fan Community cannot agree on how to determine genuine Prince autographs.

 Beware Bowie and Prince autographs